menu

 Demographics

-The percentage of people in Braham with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.92% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Braham is quite a bit lower than the national average among all cities of 21.84%: just 12.92% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Braham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Braham residents report their race to be White, followed by Asian.
 Important ancestries of people in Braham include German, Irish, Swedish, Norwegian, and Finnish.